 Effective June 1, 2008, the Company adopted the new recommendations of CICA Handbook Section 3862, Financial Instruments - Disclosures ("Section 3862") and Handbook Section 3863, Financial Instruments - Presentation ("Section 3863").
-Section 3862 requires entities to provide disclosures in their financial statements that enable users to evaluate the significance of financial instruments on the entity's financial position and its performance and the nature and extent of risks arising from financial instruments to which the entity is exposed during the period and at the balance sheet date, and how the entity manages the provided instruments and nonfinancial derivatives.
-It deals with the classification of financial instruments and nonfinancial derivatives.
-It deals with the classification of related interest dividends losses and gains of financial instruments, from the perspective of the issuer, between liabilities and equities, the classification of related interest, dividends, losses and gains, and circumstances in which financial assets and financial liabilities are offset.
-The adoption of these standards did not have any impact on the classification and valuation of the Company's financial instruments.
-The Company has included disclosures recommended by these new Handbook Sections in note 4 of these financial statements
+Section 3862 requires entities to provide disclosures in their financial statements that enable users to evaluate the significance of financial instruments on the entity's financial position and its performance and the nature and extent of risks arising from financial instruments to which the entity is exposed during the period and at the balance sheet date, and how the entity manages those risks.
+Section 3863 establishes standards for presentation of financial instruments and nonfinancial derivatives.
+It deals with the classification of financial instruments, from the perspective of the issuer, between liabilities and equities, the classification of related interest, dividends, losses and gains, and circumstances in which financial instruments.
+The Company has included disclosures recommended by these new Handbook Sections in note 4 of these financial istatements